AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Will be reported as covered as soon as it is reached, even if the expression evaluation never really terminates.

+Note that if no executable for a given unit can be found in any of the executables submitted to gnatcov, then all statements in the unit will be conservatively reported as not covered.
+This ensures that if tests for an entire unit have been omitted from a test campaign, a violation will be properly reported.
+Such violations can be suppressed either using exemptions, or by removing the unit from the list of units of interest.

 Example program and assessments
 -------------------------------